Causes and risk factors of lung cancer

-Asbestos was previously used in building industries.
+Asbestos is a material that was previously used in the building industry.
 People who have been in prolonged or close contact with asbestos have a higher risk of getting lung cancer.
-The risk is also bigger if they smoke.
+The risk is greater if they smoke.

 - take immunosuppressant drugs after an organ transplant.

 People with a parent who had lung cancer have an increased risk of developing it.
-People who have a brother or sister with lung cancer, especially when diagnosed at a younger age, have a higher risk.
+People who have a brother or sister with lung cancer have a higher risk, especially if they were diagnosed at a younger age.

-Doctors do not know if this could be caused by a lung cancer gene that runs in the family (inherited), or shared risk factors such as smoking.
+Doctors do not know why this is.
+It could be caused by a lung cancer gene that runs in the family (inherited).
+Or it could be caused by shared risk factors such as smoking.

-If you are worried about lung cancer in the family, you may find it helpful to talk to your GP.
+If you are worried about lung cancer in your family, you may find it helpful to talk to your GP.

 Below is a sample of the sources used in our lung cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org